aws/aws-cdi-sdk/README.md

 Follow these instructions to create an EFA-enabled EC2 instance.

 **Note**: When launching a Linux instance, choosing **Amazon Linux 2 (AL2)** is recommended because it is optimized for running on EC2 and is the primary Linux distribution used for the majority of CDI development and testing.
 When launching a Windows instance, choose **Windows Server 2019**.
-To launch an EFA-enabled instance, follow steps 1-2 in the [launch an EFA-capable instance](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/efa-start.html) guide, with the following additions in **step 1, part 5** and **step 2, part 5**:
+To launch an EFA-enabled instance, follow the prepare and launch steps in the [launch an EFA-capable instance](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/efa-start.html) guide, with the additions described below.
+Refer to the [Install Guide Linux](INSTALL_GUIDE_LINUX.md) and [Install Guide Windows](INSTALL_GUIDE_WINDOWS.md) for additional information on installing EFA software and the AWS CDI SDK.

-1. During **step 1, part 5**, edit the settings for your newly created “EFA” security group.
+1. During step **Prepare an EFA-enabled security group**, when configuring **Inbound rules**, edit the settings for your newly created “EFA” security group.
     1. Select **Actions->Edit inbound security rules**
         * Select **Add Rule**
         * Under **type** select **All traffic**.